 Weeding is a necessary, although difficult, part of library maintenance.
 While no one (particularly book-loving librarians!) likes to get rid of books, weeding allows students and staff to access relevant and accurate items more efficiently.

-The CCMS library follows the following process for weeding the library collection.
+The CCMS library follows the following process when weeding the library collection.

 Initial selection of an item for potential weeding is based on